ankurgajurel/nepse-cli/README.md

 pip3 install -r ./requirements.txt
 ```

-Or, if you don't want the hassle, you can also run the req.py file.
+Or, if you do not want the hassle, you can also run the req.py file.
 This will install the dependencies for you.
 ```bash
 python3 req.py
 ```